panacloud/bootcamp-2020/README.md

-# Bootcamp 2020: Learn to Build Modern Full Stack Serverless Multi-Tenant SaaS Applications and APIs in Baby Steps
+# Bootcamp 2020: Learn to Build Modern Full Stack Serverless Multi-Tenant SaaS Apps and APIs in Baby Steps

 We will teach you online to Build Modern Full Stack Serverless Mobile Web Apps and Websites including e-commerce apps using React, Gatsby.js, Redux, GraphQL, Serverless, MongoDB, FaunaDB, Git, GitHub, GitHub Actions, Netlify, Contentful, Stripe, SnipCart, Shopify, etc. and to sell your services on Upwork and Fiverr.